New ideas are generally a dime a dozen. In evaluating which ideas are worthy of time, energy, and attention, it should answer a few “why?” questions.

 Similarly, not all types of growth are considered good.
 Some growth is considered cancerous.

-So, building a better business should focus on the holistic well-being of the business, its people, and its operations.
+So, building a better business should focus on the holistic well-being of the business, its people, and its retail operations.
 It is a pursuit of sustainability and profitability, whilst always ensuring that the balance between input and output, risk and reward, compromise and alignment never gets out of hand.

 Especially recently, ecommerce businesses have benefited greatly as a global rising tide has seen all boats lifted.
 Platforms like WooCommerce, Shopify, and Bigcommerce have democratized the space and built apps and partner ecosystems that power all ecommerce business functions.